 Even healthy people can get the flu, and it can be serious.
 The Centers for Disease Control and Prevention recommends everyone 6 months and older get the flu vaccine every year, which includes protection against multiple strains.
 And while their own symptoms may be mild or nonexistent, college students may spread the flu to those at high risk of flu complications such as grandparents, younger siblings or those with health conditions like asthma or diabetes before they even know they are infected.

-For detailed information about flu shot (Influenza Vaccine – Inactivated) and flu mist (Influenza Vaccine – Live, Intranasal) benefits and risks, please review the Centers for Disease Control and Prevention’s Vaccine Information Statements on these two influenza vaccination methods.
+For detailed information about flu shot (Influenza Vaccine – Inactivated) benefits and risks, please review the Centers for Disease Control and Prevention’s Vaccine Information Statement.

 FREQUENTLY ASKED QUESTIONS

-- Will the flu shot or mist make me sick?
-No, you cannot get the flu from the flu shot or the nasal spray.
-The flu shot contains inactivated (killed) flu viruses that cannot cause illness.
-The nasal spray contains weakened live viruses.
-The weakened viruses only cause infection in the cooler temperatures found in the nose.
-The viruses cannot infect the lungs or other areas in the body where warmer temperatures exist.
+Will the flu shot make me sick?
+No, you cannot get the flu from the flu shot.
+The flu shot contains inactivated (killed) flu viruses that cannot cause the influenza illness.

 Does the flu vaccine work right away?
 It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.
 In the meantime, you are still at risk for getting the flu.
 That’s why it’s better to get vaccinated early in the fall, before the flu season really gets under way.